A Frustratingly Easy Approach for Entity and Relation Extraction: Method

-\paragraph{Differences from DYGIE++} Our model differs from DYGIE++ in the following ways: (1) We use separate encoders for the entity and relation model, without any multi-task learning; the predicted entity labels are used directly as the input features of the relation model.
-(2) The contextual representations in the relation model are specific to each pair of spans.
-(3) We incorporate cross-sentence information by extending the input with additional context.
-(4) We do not use beam search or graph propagation layers.
-As a result, our model is much simpler.
-Moreover, we will show that it also achieves large gains in all the benchmarks, using the same pre-trained encoders.
+\paragraph{Differences from DYGIE++} Our approach differs from DYGIE++~\cite{luan2019general,wadden2019entity} in the following ways: (1) We use separate encoders for the entity and relation models, without any multi-task learning.
+The predicted entity types are used directly to construct the input for the relation model.
+(2) The contextual representations in the relation model are specific to each pair of spans by using the text markers.
+(3) We only incorporate cross-sentence information by extending the input with additional context (as they did) and we do not employ any graph propagation layers and beam search.\footnote{They also incorporated coreferences and event prediction in their framework.
+We focus on entity and relation extraction in this paper and we leave these extensions to future work.} As a result, our model is much simpler.
+As we will show in the experiments (Section~\ref{sec:exp}), it also achieves large gains in all the benchmarks, using the same pre-trained encoders.